 If you are a post-graduate student enrolled in a university and would like to undertake a study project with us, or just get some extra hands-on experience, then please contact us directly.

-1. If you’d like to come out and help us spot koalas tick the box!
-We need helpers whenever we’re out trying to find and capture koalas to collar them and radio-track them for our ecological studies, and also when we’re surveying habitats for koalas or their scats.
+2. Koala Spotting: We need helpers whenever we’re out trying to find and capture koalas to collar them and radio-track them for our ecological studies, and also when we’re surveying habitats for koalas or their scats.
 Be prepared for bushwalking in rugged terrain, it’s the Blue Mountains after all!

 Photo credit: Molly Hart